-As you might know, both of us follow a plant-based diet since the beginning of this year.
-It was a logical step due to health benefits, animal welfare, and climate change.
-But we don’t want to stop there.
-We always strive to improve and optimize our behavior and become more responsible consumers.
+As you might know, both of us follow a plant-based diet since the beginning of 2019.
+For us, this was simply a logical step due to health benefits, animal welfare, and climate change.
+But we don’t want to stop with changing our nutrition only.
+We always try to improve and optimize our behavior and become more responsible consumers.

 Sadly, the fashion and cosmetics industries are still often neglected when it comes to animal rights.
-We need to start looking beyond the obvious and also think about the impact we have when we purchase clothes, shoes, creams, make-up, etc.
+We need to start looking beyond the obvious and must also think about the impact we have when we purchase clothes, shoes, and cosmetics, etc.

-The bad thing about it: actually, we all know it’s happening but we are too convenient to change our habits.
-Humans exploit animals in so many different ways, although there are plenty of alternatives nowadays.
+Humans exploit animals in so many different ways, even though there are plenty of alternatives nowadays.

 To make one thing clear in advance: we, the authors of this text, aren’t perfect neither.
 We still use a lot of products we purchased in the past, which probably caused harm to someone else.
 But we do our very best not to rebuy such products.
 Still, it doesn’t make sense to throw something away even though it’s still usable.
 Therefore we stand for continuous change and self-improvement.
 We never judge someone for anything.
 But we appeal to everyone to think about future purchases and to support brands and businesses with the same values.

 In the following, we list different animal-based products and link to references and videos for a deeper look and better understanding of their production.